axel22/axel22.github.com/index.md

 permalink: /index.html
 ---

-I am a senior research manager at Oracle Labs, working on the [GraalVM](https://www.graalvm.org/) platform.
+I am a software development director at Oracle Labs, working on the [GraalVM](https://www.graalvm.org/) platform.
 My research is focused on composable, scalable and modular programming language abstractions for large-scale distributed computing,